 This jam calls for date paste instead of white sugar.
-Date paste is a great alternative sweetener for jam because it has a neutral sweetness which doesn’t overpower the flavour of the berries, plus it has just the right consistency to make the jam “jammy” without having to use pectin, like most traditional jam recipes do.
+Date paste is a great alternative sweetener for jam because it has a neutral sweetness which doesn’t overpower the flavor of the berries, plus it has just the right consistency to make the jam “jammy” without having to use pectin, like most traditional jam recipes do.